DaDlugosch/pt7-on-mac/README.md

 # How to install Packet Tracer 7.1.1 on Mac?

-1. Go to video description and click on link to download source files (NO VIRUS, checked by ESET), then please extract it
+1. Go to video description and click on link (or https://github.com/DaDlugosch/pt7-on-mac) to download source files (NO VIRUS, checked by ESET).
+If you download files, you will need to extract it

-1. Go to site https://www.playonmac.com/en/ and download PlayOnMac software

-1. Go to site https://www.xquartz.org and download XQuartz software
+1. Clone or download the repository into your computer with all source files

-1. Install XQuartz software on your Mac (I already have it)
+1. Install XQuartz software on your Mac

-1. Install PlayOnMac software on your Mac (I already have it)
+1. Install PlayOnMac software on your Mac

 1. Open PlayOnMac and click on "Install program"